dchege711/programming_challenges/advent-of-code/2024/AoC2024/11-plutonian-pebbles/11-plutonian-pebbles.md

 ## Parsing

-The stones are in a line, with each stone having a number engraved on it.
+The stones are in a line, with each stone having a number engraved on it. {{% cite AoC2024Day10 %}}

 {{< readfile
   file="content/computer-science/programming-challenges/advent-of-code/2024/AoC2024/11-plutonian-pebbles/PlutonianPebbles.Parse.cs"